For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 - Higher education only.
 Unlike the 529 savings plan, these funds can't be used for tuition at elementary or secondary schools.

-You may also want to consider what happens if
+You also may want to consider what happens if

-Before deciding to invest in a 529 plan instead of one of the other
+Before deciding to invest in a 529 plan instead of

-Advantages of 529 plans
+Pros of 529 plans

 - Tax advantages.
-529 plans allow for tax-deferred growth, tax-free withdrawals and tax-deductible contributions.
+529 plans allow for tax-deferred growth, tax-free withdrawals and state-level tax-deductible contributions.
 However, these may be limited by the rules of the state plan you choose.

 - Ownership.
 As the account owner, you control the funds in the account, and you can set up as many plans as you'd like; there is no limit.

 - High balance limits.
 529 plans typically include high total balance limits in the accounts.
-The total balance limit in accounts
+The total balance limit in accounts varies by state but commonly ranges from around $250,000 to $500,000.

-varies by state but ranges from $235,000 to more than $500,000. - High contribution limits.
+- High contribution limits.
 529 plans don't have contribution limits.
-However, according to the IRS, 529s are gifts for tax purposes.
-In 2022, contributions up to $16,000 ($17,000—2023) per parent qualify for annual gift tax exclusions.
-Some states may also have annual limits.
+However, according to the IRS contributions to 529s are gifts for tax purposes.
+In 2025, contributions up to $19,000 per parent qualify for annual gift tax exclusions, and parents can choose to

-- Flexibility.
+frontload five years of contributions (up to $95,000 per parent in 2025).
+Some states also may have annual limits. - Flexibility.
 529 plans can pay for various needs, from elementary school to post-graduate expenses (including medical and law school).
 Plus, there is no age limit for using the funds.

-- Locking in costs.
+rollovers of unused 529 funds to the beneficiaries' Roth IRA.
+Note that a lifetime cap applies, and annual IRA limits/eligibility rules must be met. - Locking in costs.
 For prepaid tuition plans, 529s lock in the prices of attending college.

-Drawbacks of 529 plans
+Cons of 529 plans

 - Plans vary by state.
 Every state offers at least one 529 plan, but programs can have different fees, contribution limits and restrictions.